-- 1. The primary workstation for members of the Appellate Courts and Court staff is the assigned office in either Carson City or Las Vegas.
+1. The primary work station for members of the Appellate Courts and Court staff is the assigned office in either Carson City or Las Vegas.
 If a member or employee of the Court chooses to work from the Court office where he/she is not assigned, or to continue working at the alternate Court office for his/her own personal convenience, no Court per diem reimbursement will be paid during the period of personal convenience.
-Exceptions will be considered on a case-by-case basis by a department head or designee. - 2.
-Travelers may choose to take personal time off before or after completing Court required business travel or to have a spouse or other person accompany them on the travel.
-Particular care must be taken in submitting any claims under the Travel Procedures to ensure that reimbursement is sought only for travel and expenses directly related to the official business of the Court.
+Exceptions will be considered on a case-by-case basis by a department head or designee.

+2. Travelers may choose to take personal time off before or after completing Court required business travel or to have a spouse or other person accompany them on the travel.
+Particular care must be taken in submitting any claims under the Travel Claim Procedures to ensure that reimbursement is sought only for travel and expenses directly related to the official business of the Court.

-D. Travel Procedures
+D. Travel Claim Procedures

-The traveler must follow the Travel Procedures and must utilize the forms provided on the Appellate Court Intranet or at Courts internet page when planning travel or requesting reimbursement for travel from the Court.
+The traveler must follow the Travel Claim Procedures and must utilize the forms included in the Travel Claim Procedures in planning travel or requesting reimbursement in order to have the travel paid or reimbursed by the Court.